-"When the machinery of the taximeter is in action there shall be recorded on the face of the taximeter in clearly legible figures a fare not exceeding the rate or fare which the proprietor or driver is entitled to demand and take for the hire of the carriage by distance in pursuance of the byelaw in that behalf;" (Byelaw 4(c)).
+"When the machinery of the taximeter is in action there shall be recorded on the face of the taximeter in clearly legible figures, a fare not exceeding the rate or fare which the proprietor or Driver is entitled to demand and take for the hire of the carriage by time as well as for distance in pursuance of the tariff fixed by the Council;" (Byelaw 4(c)).

-- 1.4 South Norfolk Council therefore proposes the introduction of a table of fares to ensure compliance with previously adopted policy, vehicle licence conditions and byelaws. - 1.5 Committee is requested to consider the draft table of fares document and the responses received to the consultation process.
+- 1.4 Broadland District Council therefore proposes the introduction of a table of fares to ensure compliance with previously adopted policy, vehicle licence conditions and byelaws. - 1.5 Committee is requested to consider the draft table of fares document and the responses received to the consultation process.